albrusso/minitalk-42Florence/README.md

 ## Overview

-**minitalk** is a simple inter-process communication (IPC) program that utilizes Unix signals.
+**Minitalk** is a simple inter-process communication (IPC) program that utilizes Unix signals.
 This project is part of the 42 curriculum and focuses on understanding how processes can communicate and share data in a Unix environment.

 ## Features